frpouly/fibonacci_API/logbook.md

 Finally, I fixed the Docker image, even though I created my Dockerfile and my docker-compose.yaml almost at the beginning, it needed an upgrade -mainly because it didn't work-.

+## Tuesday

+I updated the index page, the div to show the results is now scrollable.

+Yesterday I also implemented auto deploiement within Heroku, so that when the main branch is changed it pulls the changes and reloads.
+It was a nice way to see if it works and it does.

 # To sum up

 I chose a MVC architecture.
 The controller intercepts the requests and send them to the view (for `/`) or to FibonacciModel or InvertedFibonacciModel.